 Recognized by its soft, matte finish, chalk paint is commonly used to give furniture an aged, distressed look.
-This popular type of paint was first produced by Annie Sloan, but other companies have developed their own versions, and Pinterest is full of DIYers who've mixed up homemade alternatives in hopes of saving the $35-per-quart cost of the real deal.
+This popular type of paint was first produced by Annie Sloan, but other companies have developed their own versions, and the world is full of DIY alternatives that save the $35-per-quart cost of the real deal.
 Curious to see what all the hype's about?
 Here's everything you need to know.

 What is Chalk Paint?